 As we age, our skin becomes thinner and less plump and smooth as it loses fat.
 One wrinkle appears, then dozens.
 Legs, elbows, and arms feel rough and scaly.
 Then winter arrives and heaps more abuse–wind, central heating, space heaters, fireplaces, low humidity, even cold-weather sunburns.
 Lizard skin seems inevitable.
 But we say, just say no.

-The effects of cold winter weather can be minimized by adopting some healthy practices like staying hydrated, reducing the use of alcohol-based hand sanitizers, taking fewer or shorter showers and baths, with warm rather than hot water, gently exfoliating to remove dead skin, and using a humidifier.
+The effects of cold winter weather can be minimized by adopting some healthy practices–stay hydrated, reduce the use of alcohol-based hand sanitizers, take fewer or shorter showers and baths, with warm rather than hot water, gently exfoliate to remove dead skin, and use a humidifier.
 Then top off these routines by applying the right moisturizer.

 The anti-aging promise

-Even smart, accomplished women with the strongest of resumes under their belts go weak in the knees and open their wallets for the promise of anti-aging ingredients.
+Even smart, accomplished women go weak in the knees and open their wallets for the promise of anti-aging ingredients.
 Cosmetic companies spend millions of dollars on research in the quest for the moisturizer that smooths out surface lines (we know that nothing short of injections or surgery can take care of the deep ones) and makes our faces glow without makeup.
-The truth is that many of these ingredients have different effects on different people.
+The truth is that many of these ingredients affect people very differently.
 And not only that, in this fast-paced world, we like to see results sooner rather than later.
 If we don’t, we tend to believe that the product we purchased doesn’t work.

 But does it feel good?

 As much as anti-aging may be important to us, the first thing we tend to consider is how the moisturizer feels on our skin.
-If it doesn’t feel good and fit into our lives without inconveniencing us, we are not going to use it.
+If it doesn’t feel good and isn’t convenient to use, we are not going to use it.
 So how do you find the most effective moisturizer for your skin type?
-Let’s leave the anti-aging promise behind for now and get down to basics.
+Let’s leave the anti-aging promise behind for the moment and get down to basics.